Sound Fountain

 The Opera Society

 Opera Society was another label issuing the existing opera catalog and adding new recordings.
 It is remarkable and amazing that so many standard repertory operas were performed in front of the MMS microphones.
-Of course, some performances - like the earlier Russian recordings - were remastered from tapes made available by other record companies or were obtained from radio broadcasting corporations.
+Of course, some performances - like the earlier Russian recordings - were remastered from tapes made available by other record companies or were obtained from radio broadcast corporations.
 But most of the time they were performed by the Netherlands Philharmonic Orchestra renamed for the occasion "The Opera Society Orchestra".
 At right the 2x 10 inch LP gatefold (reference M141-OP24, Guilde internationale du disque SMS 141) of Puccini's La Bohème from 1955.
 Singers were Marilyn Tyler (soprano), David Garen (tenor), Leonardo Wolovsky (bass), Corry Bijster (soprano), Paolo Gorin (baritone), Gerard Holthaus (baritone), and Henk Angenent (bass).
-Conductor was Carl Bamberger who also led the Nord Deutsche Symphony Orchestra and Radio Chorus in Fidelio (Beethoven) with Gladys Kuchta, Julius Patzak, Heinz Rehfuss and Melita Muszely (MMS 2120).
+Conductor was Carl Bamberger.
+Bamberger also led the Nord Deutsche Symphony Orchestra and Radio Chorus in Fidelio (Beethoven) with Gladys Kuchta, Julius Patzak, Heinz Rehfuss and Melita Muszely (MMS 2120).

 Familiar and unfamiliar voices could be found on the Opera and MMS releases: Annie Delorie, Heinz Refuss, Julius Patzak, Maria Stader, Ernst Haefliger, Uta Graf, Hedda Heusser, Mathias Schmid, Anneke van der Graf, Siemen Jongsma, Albert Kunz, Cora Canne Meyer, Rudolf Gonszar, Karl Liebl, Broc Peters, Margaret Tynes.